The first online toy library startup from 0 to 1

 The deliverable for this project was the prototype in Figma, which you can test below.

-06. kickoff
+06. Kickoff

 A promising start